Tornar

 [email protected]

-She has published about forty research papers and has presented over fifty communications in local and international conferences.
-She has made three research stages in United Kingdom; with Prof. David Barton at Lancaster University (2007) and with Prof. Kate Pahl and Dr. Julia Davies at The University of Sheffield (2009, 2013-2015).
+She has published more than fifty articles and has given over a hundred presentations at national and international conferences.
+She has carried out three research stays in the United Kingdom; with Prof. David Barton at Lancaster University (2007) and with Prof. Kate Pahl and Dr. Julia Davies at Sheffield University (2009, 2013-2015).
 Since 2005, she has taught at several universities (UPF, UAB, UOC, The University of Sheffield).